-On June 23, 2016, the citizens of the United Kingdom ("UK"), a European Union ("EU") member that had not adopted the Euro as its currency, voted to leave the EU (known as "Brexit").
-In March 2017, the UK formally notified the European Council of the UK's intention to withdraw from the EU pursuant to Article 50 of the Treaty on European Union.
-This formal notification began a multi-year period of negotiations regarding the terms of the UK's exit from the EU, which formally occurred on January 31, 2020.
-A transition period will take place following the UK's exit where the UK will remain subject to EU rules but will have no role in the EU law-making process.
-During this transition period, UK and EU representatives will be negotiating the precise terms of their future relationship.
-The full scope and nature of the consequences of the exit are not at this time known and may impact the future direction of the value of the Index Currencies included in the USDX® and, in turn, the Shares.
+On January 31, 2020, the United Kingdom ("UK") formally withdrew from the European Union ("EU") (known as "Brexit") and, after a transition period, left the EU single market and customs union under the terms of a new trade agreement on December 31, 2020.
+The agreement governs the new relationship between the UK and EU with respect to trading goods and services, but critical aspects of the relationship remain unresolved and subject to further negotiation and agreement.
+The complete impact of the new agreement, as well as the full scope and nature of the consequences of the exit, are not at this time known and are unlikely to be known for a significant period of time and may impact the future direction of the value of the Index Currencies included in the

+USDX® and, in turn, the Shares.
 These uncertainties could increase volatility in the market prices of the Index Currencies included in the USDX® and, in turn, the Shares.